Stuycs-K/final-project-10-qin-tianlang-yap-jonathan/PRESENTATION.md

 So, the U.S. National Institute of Standards and Technology (NIST) started a competition to find a replacement.\
 After 15 candidates and 5 finalist, the Rijndael algorithm won the competition and became AES.

-There are 3 different versions of AES encryption, each has a block size of 128 bits, but with different key lengths: 128, 192 and 256 bits.
+There are 3 different versions of AES encryption, each has a block size of 128 bits, but with different key lengths: 128, 192 and 256 bits.\
+In this presentation, we will be working with 128 bits.

 How does AES work?